 A godly woman teaches by her life what is good in God’s sight.
 She carefully chooses the “better part” as Mary did in contrast to Martha.
-Titus 2 women see every area of their lives as an open book that should and does teach Christ’s gracious Lordship.
-They can say as Paul did in 1 Corinthians 11:1 “Imitate me, just as I also imitate Christ”.
+Titus two women see every area of their lives as an open book that should and does teach Christ’s gracious Lordship.
+They can say as Paul did in 1 Corinthians 11:1 “Imitate me, just as I also imitate Christ.”
 NKJV

 For every woman in this church there are some older and some younger.
 To those older, you are to look and see if they are an example of Christ—if they are, ask them to show you what they have learned and how they do it.
 For those who are younger, you are to seek to get into their lives and help them bring every area of their lives under the gracious Lordship of Jesus Christ.

-Every young lady and woman in this church should have as their highest desire the goal of being first a Titus 2 student of some godly older-in-the-faith woman.
-And, the highest honor, the greatest goal in the life of every older woman in this church is to have the honor of being that older-woman-in-the-faith.
+Every young lady and woman in this church should have as their highest desire the goal of being first a Titus two student of some godly older in-the-faith woman.
+And, the highest honor, the greatest goal in the life of every older woman in this church is to have the honor of being that older woman-in-the-faith.